 Fly Creek Valley Corn Maze & Pumpkin Patch (1 - 2 hours)

 Weekends in September & October - Who doesn’t want to find their way out of a corn maze in the cool, autumn air?!!!
 This family-ran, fun-field is the perfect way to end your day, this time of year.
 Let us know how it went...when you find your way out!

 Pail Shop Vineyards, Winery and Tasting Room (1+ hours) Seasonal

-Located just north of Fly Creek at the junction once known as "Pail Shop Corners" because of the wooden pails once crafted and sold from a shop at the site, Pail Shop Vineyards specializes in cold climate grape varietals that reflect the rocky soil of this hillside vineyard.
+Located just north of Fly Creek at the junction once known as "Pail Shop Corners" because of the wooden pails once crafted and sold from a shop at the site, Pail Shop Vineyards specializes in cold climates grape varietals that reflect the rocky soil of this hillside vineyard.
 Sample a selection of their distinctive red and white blends in a rustic barn tasting room and enjoy the artworks on display in the vineyard's rotating artist series.